-The affairs of the Partnership are managed by its general partner, Dhandho GP, LLC (the "General Partner"), a limited liability company organized under the laws of the State of California.
-The General Partner is a subsidiary of Dalal Street, LLC, an investment adviser registered with the U.S. Securities and Exchange Commission.
-Dalal Street, LLC and the General Partner are both controlled by Mohnish Pabrai, Managing Partner.
+The affairs of the Partnership are managed by its general partner.
+Effective November 16, 2020, the Partnership's general partner was changed to Dalal Street, LLC (the "General Partner") from Dhandho GP, LLC, a subsidiary of the General Partner.
+Both the General Partner and Dhandho GP, LLC are limited liability companies organized under the laws of the State of California and are controlled by Mohnish Pabrai.
+The General Partner is an investment adviser registered with the U.S. Securities and Exchange Commission.

-The General Partner holds Limited Partner interest of 15.05% through Dalal Street, LLC.
+The General Partner holds Limited Partner interest of 15.08%.